sidecar/tpcalc/README.md

 Create an account at http://openshift.redhat.com/ Create a namespace, if you haven't already do so for example 'sidecar'
 	rhc domain create <yournamespace>
-Create a nodejs application (you can name it anything via -a) and choose node versino with -t
+Create a nodejs application (you can name it anything via -a) and choose node version with -t
 	rhc app create -a <yourappname>  -t nodejs-0.10
 Open shift will create a local repo called '<yourappname>' Merge the github repo as the upsteam of the existing local repo